 George C. Scott emerged as an actor in the late 1950s and found fame during the 1960s with classic roles in films like The Hustler (1961), The List of Adrian Messenger (1963), Dr Strangelove or, How I Learned to Stop Worrying and Love the Bomb (1964), The Flim-Flam Man (1967) and Patton (1970).
 He was nominated for an Academy Award twice during this period and won with his role as General Patton.
 Scott made his directorial debut with the tv movie The Andersonville Trial (1970) and his cinematic debut with Rage here, although would only make one other film as director with The Savage is Loose (1974) about the tensions between a family on a desert island.

 George C. Scott was never an actor afraid of speaking his mind or getting political.
 This is certainly the case when it came to his directorial outings.
 The Andersonville Trial was a work about true-life war crimes during the American Civil War and with Rage Scott gets loose with a full flight of anger against military cover-up and conspiracy.
-The film was based on a real-life incident where samples of VX nerve agents from a US Army testing ground in Dugway, Utah were accidentally released and killed 6000 sheep.
+The film was based on a real-life incident in 1968 where samples of VX nerve agents from a US Army testing ground in Dugway, Utah were accidentally released and killed 6000 sheep.
 (In an interesting trivia note, the same incident also inspired Stephen King with the novel The Stand (1978) wherein most of the world is killed off following an accidental biospill).

 While the military paranoia themes are familiar today, one must remember they were not when Rage was made – this was after all the time of the Vietnam War protests.
 Scott (who himself served in the Marines during the 1940s) is clearly angry about the culture of military cover-up during this era and makes a classic Lone Angry Man film.
 Being a post-Night of the Living Dead (1968) era, there are no happy endings to be found.